Research & Initiatives

 Working with our Holocaust Awareness Institute to share lessons from the past, the Center for Judaic Studies organizes free opportunities for students and community groups across Colorado to hear first-hand testimonies from local Holocaust survivors.
 Contact us for more information.

-The Holocaust Awareness Institute is currently developing an educational website to support the new Holocaust and genocide education mandate for Colorado public schools.
-Witness to History will feature profiles of survivors who made Colorado their home, integrated into a historical timeline and maps.
+The Holocaust Awareness Institute is developing the educational website Survival & Witness (survivalandwitness.org) to support the new Holocaust and genocide education mandate for Colorado public schools.
+Survival & Witness features profiles of survivors who eventually made Colorado their home, integrated with a historical timeline and interactive maps.

-Witness to History draws on archival resources of the Holocaust Awareness Institute and Beck Archives, among other sources.
+Survival & Witness draws on archival resources of the Holocaust Awareness Institute and Beck Archives, among other sources.